 Use DNC scrubbing provided by Contact Center Compliance Corporation

-- You must have a Login Id from Contact Center Compliance Corporation.
-Your Id uniquely identifies you as a client, and authorizes your right to use their service.
+- A Login ID from Contact Center Compliance Corporation.
+Your ID uniquely identifies you as a client, and authorizes your right to use their service.

-This procedure explains how to create a DNC entry that uses a web service provided by Contact Center Compliance Corporation to perform just-in-time DNC scrubbing when records are selected for dialing.
+Create a DNC entry that uses a web service provided by Contact Center Compliance Corporation.
+Perform just-in-time DNC scrubbing when records are selected for dialing.

-Check result codes below Codes that can’t be called..
+Check result codes following Codes that can’t be called.

-The information below is derived from DNC Compliance Network™ Enterprise Edition API Documentation version 2.12.
-For more information, please refer to Contact Center Compliance Corporation’s documentation or their technical support.
+The DNC Compliance Network™ Enterprise Edition API Documentation version 2.12 provides the following information.
+For more information, see the Contact Center Compliance Corporation documentation or contact their technical support.

 Result Code Description

-EBR is currently valid, not on a Do Not Call list.
-The number can be called.
+EBR is valid and not on a Do Not Contact list.
+Call the number.

-Valid EBR and US wireless number or VoIP Number, not on any DNC database (version 2+) –cannot be called from a predictive dialer as EBRs do not constitute an exemption to those rules.
+Valid EBR and US wireless number or VoIP Number, not on any DNC database (version 2+) –cannot be called from a predictive dialer as EBRs do not constitute an exemption from those rules.